What, how and when to submit to the IIML's annual online poetry showcase Ōrongohau | Best New Zealand Poems.

 Victoria University of Wellington

-Individual poems or a small selection of poems (less than five poems or ten pages) may be submitted electronically, preferably as attachments, to: email@example.com.
+Individual poems or a small selection of poems (up to five poems or ten pages) may be submitted electronically, preferably as attachments, to: email@example.com.

 - Please put 'Ōrongohau |BNZP submission' and your name in the subject line.